-If you’re a regular reader, you’ll be aware that we’re joining forces with the RSPB ‘Give nature a home in your garden’ campaign this year.
+If you’re a regular reader, you’ll be aware that we’re joining forces with the RSPB ‘Give nature a home in your garden’ campaign.
 With 60% of the UK’s wildlife species seeing decline over the last fifty years, the campaign aims to encourage us all to take small, achievable steps to help nature in our own green spaces.

 We’re going to be sharing our experiences as we try out lots of fun family activities to make a home for nature in our own garden.
 This month we’ve been sowing wildflower seeds to create a mini-meadow that will attract all manner of wildlife to our garden.